aha124/Parkside-Website/scripts/README.md

 1. Push your code to GitHub

-2. Add your ChoirGenius credentials as GitHub Secrets:
-   - Go to your GitHub repository
-   - Navigate to Settings > Secrets and variables > Actions
-   - Add two new repository secrets:
-     - `CHOIR_GENIUS_USERNAME`: Your ChoirGenius username
-     - `CHOIR_GENIUS_PASSWORD`: Your ChoirGenius password

-3. The GitHub Actions workflow will:
+2. The GitHub Actions workflow will:
    - Run automatically every day at midnight
    - Run when you push changes to the script
    - Allow manual triggering from the Actions tab